BISO Home > Board Membership and Staff > Biographical Sketches of BISO Board Members

 Biographical Sketches of BISO Board Members

 Tilahun D. Yilma (NAS) is Professor of Virology and Director, International Laboratory of Molecular Biology for Tropical Disease Agents, School of Veterinary Medicine, University of California, Davis.
-He is nominated to serve as chair for a three year term.
 Dr. Yilma is a current member of the Committee on Human Rights of the NAS, NAE and IOM; NAS International Temporary Nominating Group for Class VI: Applied Biological, Agricultural, and Environmental Sciences.
 Dr. Yilma is an immunologist whose research has focused on the development of recombinant vaccines and rapid diagnostic kits for the viral diseases of animals and humans.
 This work has produced the knowledge and the biotechnology required for the global eradication of rinderpest, a virus infecting cattle that has threatened the economies of developing countries in Asia and Africa.
 He received his PhD from the University of California, Davis in 1977.

 Daniel L. Goroff is currently a Program Director at Alfred Sloan Foundation in New York.
 Prior to that, he served as vice president and Dean of the Faculty at Harvey Mudd College, CA. Dr. Goroff is a past chair and member of the U.S. National Commission on Mathematics Instruction and has distinguished himself as a leader in mathematics and science education and in its advocacy.
 In addition to his faculty roles, he served as associate director of the Derek Bok Center for Teaching and Learning and as a tutor at Harvard's Leverett House.
 His interests are in dynamical systems and Hamiltonian mechanics mathematical history, philosophy, and education.
 Dr. Goroff received his Ph.D. from Princeton University in 1984.

 Lisa Grant Ludwig is Associate Professor, Program in Public Health, College of Health Sciences, Social Ecology, at the University of California, Irvine.
 She is a former member of the U.S. National Committee for Geodesy and Geophysics, and she has been a member of two NAS-appointed delegations to international General Assemblies.
-She was independently recommended by the USNC/IUGG and by the Office of International Science and Engineering (OISE) at the National Science Foundation because of her knowledge of public health, natural disasters, and the geological sciences.
-She is nominated to serve as a member for a three year term.
-Dr. Ludwig is interested in potential distruption of water systems due to seismic of quaternary aquifers in the Los Angeles and Orange County region.
-Her research group addresses natural hazards an disasters from a geologic perspective with emphasis on earthquakes.
+She is known for her knowledge of public health, natural disasters, and the geological sciences.
+Dr. Ludwig is interested in the potential disruption of water systems due to seismic quaternary aquifers in the Los Angeles and Orange County region.
+Her research group addresses natural hazards and disasters from a geologic perspective, with an emphasis on earthquakes.
 She served as Vice Chair, Board of Directors, Southern California Earthquake Center 2007-2011 and Member, Board of Directors, Seismological Society of America, 2010- 2013.
 Dr. Ludwig received her Ph.D. in Geology with Geophysics from the California Institute of Technology in 1993.

 William H. Hooke is a Senior Policy Fellow at the American Meteorological Society since June 2000, and Director of the Policy Program since July 2001.
-He is nominated to serve as a member for a three year term.
 His current policy research interests includes natural disaster reduction; historical precedents as they illuminate present-day policy; and the nature and implications of changing national requirements for weather and climate science and services.
 He also directs AMS policy education programs, including the AMS Summer Policy Colloquium, and the AMS-UCAR Congressional Science Fellowship Program.
 Dr. Hooke received his PhD from the University of Chicago in 1967.

 C. Bradley Moore is Professor of Chemistry Emeritus in the Department of Chemistry at the University of California, Berkeley.
-When originally approached by Welford Castleman, the NAS-14 (Chemistry) Section liaison, to serve on the U.S. National Committee for the International Union for Pure and Applied Chemistry (IUPAC), Dr. Moore also expressed interest in working with BISO on issues related to ICSU.
-He is nominated to serve as a member for a term of three years.
 Dr. Moore's research focuses on molecular energy transfer, chemical reaction dynamics, photochemistry, and spectroscopy.
 Applications of his work are found in combustion and atmospheric chemistry, chemical and molecular lasers, and isotope separation.
 He is a member of the National Academy of Sciences and the American Academy of Arts and Sciences.
 He has served as Chair and Dean at University of California, Berkeley and as Vice President for Research at the Ohio State University and Northwestern University.
 He has been particularly interested in building and obtaining support for multidisciplinary research and programs that have the potential to improve human life on our planet.
 He received his Ph.D. in Chemistry from the University of California, Berkeley, 1963.

 Jay S. Pearlman recently retired as Chief Engineer of NCOC&EM from the Boeing Phantom Works.
-He is nominated to serve as a member for a three year term.
-Dr. Pearlman would bring an industry perspective and a familiarity with the GOOS ocean observing satellites, co-managed by ICSU, WMO, UNEP, and the Intergovernmental Oceanographic Commission.
-In December 2012, he will rotate off both the Ocean Studies Board and the U.S. National Committee for the Scientific Committee for Ocean Research (SCOR).
-The latter is one of the ICSU-related activities not housed within BISO.
+Dr. Pearlman brings an industry perspective and a familiarity with the GOOS ocean observing satellites, co-managed by ICSU, WMO, UNEP, and the Intergovernmental Oceanographic Commission.
+Dr. Pearlman has served on both the Ocean Studies Board and the U.S. National Committee for the Scientific Committee for Ocean Research (SCOR).
 In both of those capacities, Dr. Pearlman has worked closely with staff of both Boards and has promoted the flow of information between the Boards.
 Dr. Pearlman's background includes basic research; program management; and program development in sensors, remote sensing, and information systems.
 Over the last few years, Dr. Pearlman was the focal point for the IGIS Demo on Coastal Impacts and the Boeing Global Radiosonde Program for improved weather data, the Chief Architect for the NOAA GOES-R Study Contract, and the Chief Scientist for the Landsat Data Continuity Contract.
 He was also Deputy PM and PI for the NASA Hyperion Program.
 Dr. Pearlman led the NCO research and technology coordination and a Boeing Technical Fellow.
 He is Co-Chair of the GEO Architecture and Data Committee, a member of the GOOS Science and Technology Steering Committee, a member of IOC JCOMM, on the Board of the Northwest Regional Ocean Observing System (NANOOS), and Chair of the NANOOS data management committee.
-He is active in promoting systems of systems architecture and information system development for large-scale national and global applications, including advancing ocean and coastal information systems.
+He is active in promoting systems architecture and information system development for large-scale national and global applications, including advancing ocean and coastal information systems.
 Dr. Pearlman has more than 70 publications and 25 U.S. and international patents.
 He has a Ph.D. from the University of Washington.

 Karen B. Strier is a Hilldale Professor of Anthropology in the Department of Anthropology, University of Wisconsin.
 Dr. Strier is a member of the National Academy of Sciences and a past member of the USNC/International Union of Biological Sciences.
 An authority on the behavioral ecology of the endangered northern muriqui monkeys of Brazil, her research efforts have been critical to conservation efforts on behalf of this species, and she has been influential in broadening comparative perspectives of primate behavioral and ecological diversity, as well as the evolution of variation in behavior.
 She received her Ph.D. from Harvard in 1986.

 Christopher Field (NAS) is Director, Department of Global Ecology, Carnegie Institution for Science.
 He has been selected as a member of ICSU's important Committee on Scientific Planning and Review (CSPR).
-He is a former member of the BISO Board (2006-2009), and a former member and chair of the currently unfunded, largely defunct U.S. National Committee for the Scientific Committee on Problems of the Environment (handled through DELS).
+He is a former member of the BISO Board (2006-2009), and a former member and chair of the U.S. National Committee for the Scientific Committee on Problems of the Environment.